openactive/openactive-es-example/README.md

 This just runs `./server/bin/elasticsearch` so you can run that directly if you prefer.

 You can test its running by visiting `http://localhost:9200/`.
-You should see a JSON response from you local server.
+You should see a JSON response from your local ElasticSearch server.

 You can Ctrl-C to shutdown the server at any time.
 But it needs to be running for the following steps.